 Its large, spindle-shaped roots are thick and fleshy.

-> Angelica is a biennial in USDA Hardiness Zones 4-9, which means each plant reaches maturity within a two-year cycle.
-In colder locations it can take 3-4 years to mature and flower.
+Angelica is a biennial in USDA Hardiness Zones 4 to 9, which means each plant reaches maturity within a two-year cycle.
+In colder locations it can take three to four years to mature and flower.

-> In the first year, the plant produces only short clumps of compound leaves.
+In the first year, the plant produces only short clumps of compound leaves.

 It grows tall in the second year, with flowers blooming in midsummer, followed by fruiting and going to seed.

 Once the seeds have ripened and been dispersed, the life cycle is complete, and plants generally die.
 However, if you cut off the flower stalks before the seeds form, the plant will continue to grow for many more years.

 Though each plant may only live for a couple of years, it self seeds easily, so you will likely see new plants popping up year after year.